Skanderbeg: Rise

 In early November 1443, Skanderbeg deserted the forces of Sultan Murad II during the Battle of Niš, while fighting against the crusaders of John Hunyadi.
 According to some earlier sources, Skanderbeg deserted the Ottoman army during the Battle of Kunovica on 2 January 1444.
 Skanderbeg quit the field along with 300 other Albanians serving in the Ottoman army.
 He immediately led his men to Krujë, where he arrived on 28 November, and by the use of a forged letter from Sultan Murad to the Governor of Krujë he became lord of the city that very day.
 To reinforce his intention of gaining control of the former domains of Zeta, Skanderbeg proclaimed himself the heir of the Balšić family.
 After capturing some less important surrounding castles (Petrela, Prezë, Guri i Bardhë, Sfetigrad, Modrič, and others) he raised, according to Frashëri, a red standard with a black double-headed eagle on Krujë (Albania uses a similar flag as its national symbol to this day).
+Despite his military valor, he was only able to hold his own possessions within the very narrow area in today's northern Albania where almost all of his victories against the Ottomans took place.

-Skanderbeg abandoned Islam, reverted to Christianity, and ordered others who had embraced Islam or were Muslim colonists to convert to Christianity or face death.
+Skanderbeg abandoned Islam, reverted to Christianity, and ordered others who had embraced Islam or were Muslim settlers to convert to Christianity or face death.
 From that time on, the Ottomans referred to Skanderbeg as "hain (treacherous) İskender".
 The small court of Skanderbeg consisted of persons of various ethnicities.
-Ninac Vukosalić, a Serb, was the dijak ("scribe", secretary) and chancellor at the court.
 He was supposedly also the manager of Skanderbeg's bank account in Ragusa.
 Members of the Gazulli family had important roles in diplomacy, finance, and purchase of arms.
 John Gazulli, a doctor, was sent to the court of king Matthias Corvinus to coordinate the offensive against Mehmed II.
 The knight Pal Gazulli was travelling frequently to Italy, and another Gazulli, Andrea, was ambassador of the despot of Morea in Ragusa before becoming a member of Skanderbeg's court in 1462.
-Some adventurers also followed Skanderbeg, such as a man named John Newport, or Stefan Maramonte who acted as Skanderbeg's ambassador to Milan in 1456, Stjepan Radojevic, who in 1466 provided ships for a trip to Split, Ruscus from Cattaro, and others.
+Some adventurers also followed Skanderbeg, such as a man named John Newport; Stefan Maramonte, who acted as Skanderbeg's ambassador to Milan in 1456; Stjepan Radojevic, who in 1466 provided ships for a trip to Split; Ruscus from Cattaro; and others.
 The Ragusan Gondola/Gundulić merchant family had a role similar to Gazulli.
 Correspondence was written in Slavic, Greek, Latin, and Italian.
 Documents in Latin were written by notaries from Italy or Venetian territories in Albania.